FredKSchott/snowpack/README.md

 ## A Note on React

-React is [not yet published with ES Module support](https://github.com/facebook/react/issues/11503). **However**, it is still possible to use with @pika/web thanks to @sdegutis's [@reactesm](https://www.npmjs.com/org/reactesm) project & npm/yarn's alias feature:
+React is [not yet published with ES Module support](https://github.com/facebook/react/issues/11503), and the way it's build makes it impossible to bundle as an entrypoint (`Error: '__moduleExports' is not exported by node_modules/react/index.js`). **However**, it is still possible to React with @pika/web thanks to @sdegutis's [@reactesm](https://www.npmjs.com/org/reactesm) project & npm/yarn's alias feature:

 ```
 npm install react@npm:@reactesm/react react-dom@npm:@reactesm/react-dom